ycrc/ycrc.github.io/docs/clusters-at-yale/guides/checkpointing.md

 you should take care to do `#SBATCH --open-mode=append`
 * keep in mind that recovery from checkpoints does imply backing up to the point of the previous checkpoint.
 If your program is continuously writing output, the output since the last checkpoint will be replicated.
 For many programs (like NAMD) the output is really just logging, so this is not a problem.
 * by default, dmtcp compresses checkpoint files.
 For large files this can take a long time.
-You can turn off comporession with `dmtcp_launch --no-gzip`.
+You can turn off compression with `dmtcp_launch --no-gzip`.

 * dmtcp creates a convenience restart script called restart_dmtcp_script.sh with every checkpoint.
 In theory you can simply call it to restart:
 `./restart_dmtcp_script.sh`